Midland Flyers

 The Midland Flyers are a Canadian junior ice hockey team based in Midland, Ontario.
-They play in the Provincial Junior Hockey League and were former members of the Georgian Mid-Ontario Junior C Hockey League.
+They play in the Provincial Junior Hockey League and are former members of the Georgian Mid-Ontario Junior C Hockey League.

 History

-In 1985, the Centennials won the Georgian Bay championship and wheeled their way through to the Clarence Schmalz Cup final where their ran into the Great Lakes Junior C Hockey League's Belle River Canadiens.
+In 1985, the Centennials won the Georgian Bay championship and went through to the Clarence Schmalz Cup final, where they ran into the Great Lakes Junior C Hockey League's Belle River Canadiens.
 The Canadiens took the All-Ontario final 4-games-to-1.

 In 1994, the Georgian Bay Junior C Hockey League merged with the Mid-Ontario Junior C Hockey League to create the Georgian Mid-Ontario Junior C Hockey League.
 That same year, the Midland Centennials decided to change their name to the Midland Flyers.

 In 1999, the team chose to change its name to the Midland Thunder.
 The team was very competitive.
 Despite not winning any league championships, the Thunder maintained a winning record and kept near the top of the league.

-The 2002 seasons saw two things happen.
-In 2002, the Midland Thunder once again became the Midland Flyers.
-Also, 2002 was the year where the franchise's winning ways seemed to have disappeared.
+In 2002, the Midland Thunder again became the Midland Flyers.
+2002 was also when the franchise's winning ways seemed to disappear.
 In the five seasons since Midland became the Flyers, the team has not won ten games in one season.

-The 2005-06 season saw the team bottom out with a completely winless season.
-The eighth seeded Flyers drew the wrath of the first seed Penetang Kings who swept the Flyers in their first of six rounds of playoffs to win the Clarence Schmalz Cup as All-Ontario Champions.
+The 2005–06 season saw the team bottom out with a completely winless season.
+The eighth seeded Flyers drew the wrath of the first seed Penetang Kings, who swept the Flyers in their first of six rounds of playoffs to win the Clarence Schmalz Cup as All-Ontario Champions.

-The 2006-07 was a mild improvement, but barely enough to know that the Midland Flyers are in a healthy place.
-For the second year in a row, the Flyers drew the Penetang Kings in the first round of the playoffs which Kings beat the Flyers 4-games-to-none to win the league quarter-final.
-Again, the Kings went on to win the league and another Clarence Schmalz Cup.
+The 2006–07 season was a mild improvement.
+For the second year in a row, the Flyers drew the Penetang Kings in the first round of the playoffs, where Kings beat the Flyers 4-games-to-none to win the league quarter-final.
+The Kings went on to win the league and another Clarence Schmalz Cup.

 2012–13 season

-In the 2013 GMOJHL playoffs, the Flyers defeated the Caledon Golden Hawks in 5 games and the Stayner Siskins in 5 games to reach their first league final since 1986.
-Midland faces the five-time consecutive champion Alliston Hornets in the final.
+In the 2013 GMOJHL playoffs, the Flyers defeated the Caledon Golden Hawks in five games and the Stayner Siskins in five games, to reach their first league final since 1986.
+Midland faced the five-time consecutive champion Alliston Hornets in the final.

-The Flyers lost their team president, general manager and head coach when Dave Gillespie died following the 2024-25 season.
+The Flyers lost their team president, general manager and head coach when Dave Gillespie died following the 2024–25 season.
 He was only 56.